asymmetricmedia/asym.me/assembly/uneasy.md

 of public safety.

-Today, as the American and European empires falter,  we see a new looming crackdown on popular communcation space.
+Today, as the American and European empires falter,  we see a new looming crackdown on popular communication space.
 It starts with enemies of decency, but soon enough it is likely to spread to assign all manner of dissent as being threats to public safety.
 Easy social media will not help us contend with the coming challenges.
 We need uneasy social, social engagement where your